 For $f$ in the Hayman class, the characteristic function of $\breve{X}_t$ is uniformly approximated by $e^{-\theta^2/2}$ in the major arc, while it is uniformly $o(1/\sigma(t))$ in the minor arc.

 \begin{theorem} Power series in the Hayman class are strongly Gaussian.\end{theorem}

 See \cite{K_uno} for a proof of Theorem \ref{teor:hayman implica baez}.
-We may consider membership in Hayman's class as a criterion for strong gaussianity.
+We may consider membership in the Hayman class as a criterion for strong gaussianity.

-\section{Local central limit theorem and continuous families}
+\section{Local Central Limit Theorem and continuous families}

-To obtain asymptotic results for the coefficients of large powers of power series with nonnegative coefficients we will write down formulae (to be presented in Section \ref{section:hayman and large powers}) for the coefficients of the large powers in terms of Khinchin families and Hayman's identities.
+To obtain asymptotic results for the coefficients of large powers of power series with nonnegative coefficients we will write down formulae (to be presented in Section \ref{section:hayman and large powers}) for the coefficients of the large powers in terms of the associated Khinchin families and Hayman's identities.

-To handle the Hayman's identities of a Khinchin family we shall use the local central limit Theorem for lattice variables in some integral form.
-This is Theorem \ref{teor:integral de diferencia caracteristicas}, as applied to single lattice variable, and Theorem \ref{teor:integral de diferencia caracteristicas familias continuas}, which is a version of the Local Central Limit Theorem for continuous families of lattice variables.
-We provide a proof of this last result; this requires some preliminary material which we will discuss in Section \ref{section:continuous families of lattice variables}.
+To handle the Hayman's identities of a Khinchin family we shall use the Local Central Limit Theorem for lattice variables in some integral form.
+This is Theorem \ref{teor:integral de diferencia caracteristicas}, as applied to a single lattice variable, and Theorem \ref{teor:integral de diferencia caracteristicas familias continuas}, which is a version of the Local Central Limit Theorem for continuous families of lattice variables.
+We provide a detailed proof of the latter result which requires some preliminary material which we will discuss in Section \ref{section:continuous families of lattice variables}.